-Indicator Baseline Target Sources of verification Risks & Assumptions each site).
+Indicator Baseline Target Sources of verification Risks & Assumptions reef - need to verify for each site).
 Measurable target verified for each site by Month 3 Resources are sufficient for enforcement (Target 100%) Enforcement officers have sufficient training (Target=100%) Conflict mitigation systems in place, with stakeholder participation.
-All conflicts resolved, or being addressed, through conflict resolution processes by month 24 50% of demo sites have participatory monitoring and self-enforcement programmes Legislation/rules enforced at all sites by month 24 Management plans/legislation
+All conflicts resolved, or being addressed, through conflict resolution processes by month 24 50% of demo sites have participatory